-A system for the control of model railway layouts, devised by long term MERG member Gordon Hopkins.
+A system for the remote control of model railway layouts, devised by long term MERG member Gordon Hopkins.

-The system consists of the PC interface RPI and a number of modules which plug directly to the interface or one another forming what is referred to as a stack.
-This system is documented in the MERG TB series G16...
+The system consists of a PC interface module known as the RPIC (or RPI, see below) and a number of general purpose or special purpose Input/Output modules designed to plug directly to the interface, or one another, forming what is referred to as a module 'Stack'.
+Options also exist to use the Input/Output modules without a PC interface.
+The system is documented in the MERG TB series G16...